 So other than aging and temporary conditions, what are some of the typical causes of sunken eyes?

 One potential cause is weight loss.
-Losing weight means that you also lose fat in your face (yay!), which can make your face in general, including your eyes, look more hollow (not yay).
+Losing weight means that you also lose fat in your face, which can make your face in general, including your eyes, look more hollow — a surprising side effect!

 If you’ve shed a lot of pounds recently, you’ll notice some changes in your face shape, and sunken eyes may be part of that.

 Next possible cause?
 Sleep problems.
 You’ve probably experienced first-hand what a lack of sleep will do to your eyes.
 Not getting enough sleep — or getting poor-quality sleep — can contribute to sunken eyes and the dark circles that accompany them.

 Two other factors that affect your eyes: not enough water and too many cigarettes!
 More on that later.